Legislative Standards Act 1992

 Liquid Fuel Supply (Minimum Biobased Petrol Content) Amendment Bill 2022

-This bill attempted to strengthen Queensland's ethanol mandate, which has never been met since 2017.
-It would have doubled penalties for fuel retailers not selling enough ethanol-blended petrol and required that E10 fuel contain at least 9% ethanol.
+This bill sought to strengthen Queensland's ethanol mandate, which has never been met since it was introduced in 2017.
+It would have doubled penalties for fuel retailers not selling enough ethanol-blended petrol and required that E10 fuel contain at least 9% ethanol rather than the federally permitted minimum of just 1%.
 The bill was defeated at second reading and did not become law.

 Coroners (Mining and Resources Coroner) Amendment Bill 2025

-This bill creates a dedicated Mining and Resources Coroner to investigate all accidental deaths on Queensland's coal mines, mines, quarries, and petroleum and gas sites.
-Every mining-related death will now have a mandatory public inquest to determine what happened and how similar deaths can be prevented.
+This bill creates a dedicated Mining and Resources Coroner to investigate all accidental deaths at Queensland's coal mines, mines, quarries, and petroleum and gas sites.
+Every mining-related death will now require a mandatory public inquest to determine what happened and make recommendations to prevent similar fatalities.
+It delivers on a Queensland Government election commitment to re-establish oversight of fatal accidents on mine and quarry sites.

 Tobacco and Other Smoking Products (Vaping) and Other Legislation Amendment Bill 2024